-This section outlines the Ontario Ministry of Transportation's (MTO) general Public Service Commitment (PSC) of 35 days.
-A Proponent will require an Encroachment Permit for any installation or works upon, under or within the limits of a Provincial Highway ROW placed by someone other than MTO.
+A Proponent will require a permit from the Ontario Ministry of Transportation (MTO) for any installation or works upon, under, within or adjacent to the limits of a Provincial Highway ROW placed by someone other than MTO.

 While the MTO permitting process is not done through BOW but rather though MTO's Highway Corridor Management System, Proponents must notify BOW of permit application such that the BOW can be used to keep track of the project's progress.